 If the boating company did not properly train or supervise the employee, the employer may also be directly liable for the accident through negligent hiring.10

-Depending on the type of commercial boat or where the accident occurred, federal law and maritime law may apply in addition to or instead of California state law.
+Depending on the type of commercial boat or where the accident occurred, federal law and maritime law may apply in addition to or instead of state law.
 Talk to your lawyer about your boating accident and whether you have a claim for damages.